bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 - **WAMR_BUILD_PLATFORM**:  set the target platform.
 It can be set to any platform name (folder name) under folder [core/shared/platform](../core/shared/platform).

 - **WAMR_BUILD_TARGET**: set the target CPU architecture.
-Current supported targets are:  X86_64, X86_32, AARCH64, ARM, THUMB, XTENSA, RISCV64 and MIPS.
+Current supported targets are:  X86_64, X86_32, AARCH64, ARM, THUMB, XTENSA, ARC, RISCV32, RISCV64 and MIPS.
   - For ARM and THUMB, the format is \<arch>\[\<sub-arch>]\[_VFP], where \<sub-arch> is the ARM sub-architecture and the "_VFP" suffix means using VFP coprocessor registers s0-s15 (d0-d7) for passing arguments or returning results in standard procedure-call.
 Both \<sub-arch> and "_VFP" are optional, e.g. ARMV7, ARMV7_VFP, THUMBV7, THUMBV7_VFP and so on.
   - For AARCH64, the format is\<arch>[\<sub-arch>], VFP is enabled by default. \<sub-arch> is optional, e.g. AARCH64, AARCH64V8, AARCH64V8.1 and so on.
   - For RISCV64, the format is \<arch\>[_abi], where "_abi" is optional, currently the supported formats are RISCV64, RISCV64_LP64D and RISCV64_LP64: RISCV64 and RISCV64_LP64D are identical, using [LP64D](https://github.com/riscv/riscv-elf-psabi-doc/blob/master/riscv-elf.md#-named-abis) as abi (LP64 with hardware floating-point calling convention for FLEN=64).
 And RISCV64_LP64 uses [LP64](https://github.com/riscv/riscv-elf-psabi-doc/blob/master/riscv-elf.md#-named-abis) as abi (Integer calling-convention only, and hardware floating-point calling convention is not used).